hai-van-tran/OOC-Object-Recognition-ViTs-CNNs/README.md

 <a id="overview"></a>
 ## 1. Project overview

-In this project, the out-of-context (OOC) object recognition dataset generated with the novel [OOC Dataset Creator](https://github.com/ToastyDom/OOC-Dataset-Creator) [[1]](#1) is used to conduct experiments on OOC performance and translation invariance across three model families: Convolutional Neural Networks (CNNs), Vision Transformers (ViTs) and hybrid architectures.
+In this project, the out-of-context (OOC) object recognition dataset generated using the toolkit from the novel [OOC Dataset Creator](https://github.com/ToastyDom/OOC-Dataset-Creator) [[1]](#1) is used to conduct experiments on OOC performance and translation invariance across three model families: Convolutional Neural Networks (CNNs), Vision Transformers (ViTs) and hybrid architectures.
 The project provides supporting scripts for conducting the experiments and visualizing the results presented in my bachelor thesis titled **Evaluating Out-of-Context Object Recognition in Vision Transformers and CNNs**.

 The experiments conducted in this project include: